 Free name-your-price download, click "Buy Digital Album" above and type 0 in the price box, or donate something if you can afford to chip in.
 Even $3 provides a royalty to Sam for his work creating this album.
 Thanks.

 now to receive all the new

 delivered instantly to you via the Bandcamp app for iOS and Android.

 You’ll also get access to

-It's the centennial of Timothy Leary’s 100th birthday; to commemorate, Sam Rosenthal recorded TIM, WHERE ARE YOU NOW? an electronic space music/art rock collaboration.
 The album celebrates a pioneer of consciousness expansion using his own words accompanied by international artists exploring those same realms via their music.

 Rosenthal collaborated with Projekt space music artists Steve Roach, Erik Wollo, Mark Seelig, Forrest Fang, and others, and recorded Timothy Leary trip narrations from Alex Cox (director of Repo Man and Sid & Nancy), Reggie Watts (bandleader on CBS' The Late Late Show with James Corden), Lee Ranaldo (of Sonic Youth) and others.

 With the permission and encouragement of Timothy Leary’s son Zach and the Leary estate, the album’s 13 tracks contain 4 spoken word “trips” with text excerpted and cut-up from Tim’s first LSD and DMT experiences chronicled in his 1968 book High Priest.
 These voice+electronics segments serve as interstitial anchor trips that arise out of the music now and again.